 The South Atlantic Council and their SSC have established an ABC control rule that takes into consideration scientific and management uncertainty to ensure catches are maintained below OFL.
 Setting the ACL equal to the ABC (Sub-alternative 2a) leaves no buffer between the two harvest parameters, which may increase risk that harvest could exceed the ABC.
-The South Atlantic Council considered alternatives in the Comprehensive ACL Amendment (SAFMC 2011a) and Amendment 24 (SAFMC 2011b) that would set the ACL below the ABC but selected ACL=OY=ABC as their preferred alternative.
+The South Atlantic Council considered alternatives in the Comprehensive ACL Amendment (SAFMC 2011a) and Amendment 24 to the Snapper Grouper FMP (SAFMC 2011b) that would set the ACL below the ABC but selected ACL=OY=ABC as their preferred alternative.
 More recently, the South Atlantic Council has frequently set ACLs for snapper grouper species at the same level as the ABC.
 However, AMs and ACLs are in place to ensure overfishing of hogfish does not occur.
 The NS1 Guidelines recommend a performance standard by which the system of ACLs and AMs can be measured and evaluated.
-If the ACL were exceeded more than once over the course of four years, the South Atlantic Council would reassess the system of ACLs and AMs for the species.
-The South Atlantic Council is taking action in Amendment 34 (SAFMC 2015) to enhance the effectiveness of the AMs for hogfish.
+If the ACL is exceeded more than once over the course of four years, the South Atlantic Council would reassess the system of ACLs and AMs for the species.
+The South Atlantic Council has taken action in Amendment 34 (SAFMC 2015) to enhance the effectiveness of the AMs for hogfish.
+Amendment 37 would clarify the AMs for the two South Atlantic stocks of hogfish in Action 12.

-Sub-alternatives 2b and 2c would have a greater positive biological effect than Sub-alternative 2a because they would create a buffer between the ACL/OY and ABC, with Sub-alternative 2c setting the most conservative ACL at 90% of the ABC (Table 4.4.1).
+Sub-alternatives 2b (Preferred) and 2c would have a greater positive biological effect than Sub-alternative 2a because they would create a buffer between the ACL/OY and ABC, with Sub-alternative 2c setting the most conservative ACL at 90% of the ABC (Table 4.4.3), while Alternative 1 (No Action) would not represent the best scientific information available.
 Creating a buffer between the ACL/OY and ABC would provide greater assurance that overfishing is prevented, and the long-term average biomass is near or above SSBMSY.
 However, the South Atlantic Council's ABC control rule takes into account scientific uncertainty.
-The Magnuson-Stevens Act national standard 1 guidelines indicate an ACL may typically be set very close to the ABC.
+The Magnuson-Stevens Act NS 1 guidelines indicate an ACL may typically be set very close to the ABC.
 Setting a buffer between the ACL and ABC would be appropriate in situations where there is uncertainty in whether or not management measures are constraining fishing mortality to target levels.
-An ACT, which is not required, can also be set below the ACL to account for management uncertainty and provide greater assurance overfishing does not occur.
+An annual catch target (ACT), which is not required, can also be set below the ACL to account for management uncertainty and provide greater assurance overfishing does not occur.

-Table 4.4.1.
+Table 4.4.3.
 Commercial and recreational ACLs provided by Sub-alternatives 2a-2c.
 Recreational ACL converted from pounds to numbers using an average weight of 10.60 lbs ww per fish.

 Sub-alternative Total ACL Rec ACL (lbs) Rec ACL (numbers) Comm ACL (lbs)

-2a 35,716 11,025 1,040 24,691
+2a 35,716 11,026 1,040 24,690

-2b 33,930 10,474 988 23,456
+2b (preferred) 33,930 10,474 988 23,456

-2c 32,144 9,923 936 22,222
+2c 32,144 9,923 936 22,221